coop152/obsidian-vaults/Systems Architecture (25212)/First Half Summary.md

 - In disks, use RAID 0
 - In processors, use a superscalar architecture (multiple components such as ALUs or FPUs acting in parallel) This can cost a lot (more wires, pins or space required).
+## Interleaving
+Dividing responsibilities of something between multiple of it.
+For example:
+- RAID 0 interleaves blocks along multiple drives
+-